Securityinbits/cheatsheet/PowerShell.md

 Using E/Expression we are calculating the MD5 & SHA256 of each file returned by Get-ChildItem as shown below in the [gather file hashes](#gather-file-hashes) section.

 ## Commands
-I will recommend reading this [PowerShell Commands for Incident Response](https://www.securityinbits.com/incident-response/powershell-commands-for-incident-response/) article to get a better understanding of the commands discussed below.
-I have extracted the PowerShell Commands from the above article for quick reference.
 **Make sure you are running the PowerShell with admin privilege otherwise some of the cmdlets will not work properly**

 ### Process